ISAITB/docs-services/source/validation/index.rst

       <version>1.4.0</version>
   </dependency>

-For more details on the content and use of the template service check in :ref:`templates`.
+Check the :ref:`templates` description for more details on the content and use of the sample validation service.
 The remaining documentation here focuses on the web service operations that need to be implemented.

 .. _validation__operations: